mararie/lionessR/README.md

 Below we describe an example of co-expression network analysis using lionessR.
 This code is also available in the lionessR vignette.

 ## Example: single-sample co-expression network analysis in osteosarcoma
 As an example of how to model single-sample networks using lionessR, we will reconstruct and analyze co-expression networks for individual osteosarcoma patients.
 Osteosarcoma is an aggressive primary bone tumor that has a peak incidence in adolescents and young adults.
 The leading cause of death of osteosarcoma is distant metastases, which develop in 45% of patients.
-Detection of differential co-expression between osteosarcoma biopsies of patients with short and long metastasis-free survival may help better understand metastasis development, and may point to targets for treatment.
+Detection of differential co-expression between osteosarcoma biopsies of patients with short and long metastasis-free survival (MFS) may help better understand metastasis development, and may point to targets for treatment.

 Our example dataset contains gene expression data for pre-treatment biopsies of two groups of patients—one group contains 19 patients who did not develop any metastases within 5 years after diagnosis of the primary tumor (long-term metastasis-free survivors), the other group contains 34 patients who did developed metastases within 5 years (short-term metastasis-free survivors).